FireKepper/termux-bashit/README.md

   ```bash
   echo LOGNAME=$anything >> ~/.bash_it/themes/agnoster/agnoster.theme.bash
   ```
   - If you want to use your real LOGNAME which you can find using command `logname`.
-Use this following code instead.
+Use the following code instead.
   ```bash
   echo LOGNAME=$(LOGNAME) >> ~/.bash_it/themes/agnoster/agnoster.theme.bash
   ```